NOAA-GSL/mpas_app/README.md

 ## Building the Model

-Currently Hera and Jet are the only platforms supported.
+Currently Hera, Jet, and Hercules are the only platforms supported.
 To run the default build script:

 `./build.sh -p=<platform>`